Adaptive Horizon Actor-Critic for Policy Learning in Contact-Rich Differentiable Simulation

 Summary statistics

 Aggregate asymptotic statistics across all tasks.
-The left figure shows 50\% IQM with 95\% CI of asymptotic episode rewards across 10 runs.
-We observe that AHAC is able to achieve 40\% higher reward than our best MFRL baseline, PPO.
-The right figure shows score distributions as suggest by \citep{agarwal2021deep} which lets us understand the performance variability of each approach.
+The left figure shows 50% IQM with 95% CI of asymptotic episode rewards across 10 runs.
+We observe that AHAC is able to achieve 40% higher reward than our best MFRL baseline, PPO.
+The right figure shows score distributions which lets us understand the performance variability of each approach.
 Our proposed approach, AHAC, outperforms baselines even at the worst case, strengthening the case for first-order methods.

 Locomotion results